Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 The bottom line is that spicy foods don’t have withdrawal symptoms.

-And let’s be honest too – the ‘serious cravings’ that you may feel towards spicy foods are nothing in comparison to the very serious life or death cravings people have towards addictive substances that actually do have withdrawal symptoms.
+And let’s be honest too – the ‘serious cravings’ that you may feel towards spicy foods are nothing in comparison to the severe life or death cravings people have towards addictive substances that do have withdrawal symptoms.

-Now that we have addressed the primary reason behind why you crave foods, let’s talk about two other commonly asked questions regarding spicy food.
+Now that we have addressed the primary reason you crave foods, let’s discuss two other commonly asked questions regarding spicy food.

-Is craving spicy food really a sign of pregnancy?
+Is craving spicy food a sign of pregnancy?

-In my blog post about meat cravings, I noted how different cultures have different food cravings in relation to pregnancy.
+In my blog post about meat cravings, I noted that different cultures have different pregnancy-related food cravings.

 For example, in Western countries, pregnant women typically put chocolate as their #1 food craving.

-This type of evidence strongly suggests that pregnancy cravings may have definite cultural factors and have less to do with the specific foods.
+This evidence strongly suggests that pregnancy cravings may be influenced by definite cultural factors and less by specific foods.

-With that being said, pregnant women do have an increased appetite.
-They are eating for two after all!
+That said, pregnant women do have an increased appetite.
+They are eating for two, after all!

-Now if you think about how, many spicy foods are high in calories as well?
+Now,, think about how many spicy foods are also high in calories?

 • Pizza